Turn your new house into a home with our guide to setting up utilities in Belgium, including water, gas, and electricity.

 If you’re renting, your new home may already have utilities set up by the landlord.
 If this is the case, the cost for these utilities will probably be included in your monthly payments.
 Your landlord should be able to issue you with information showing these costs should you need it.
 However, clarify ahead of time what you’re actually paying for before signing the contract.
 They may allow you to change providers or they may not.
 If utilities aren’t included in your rent, you’ll be able to transfer the current connections into your name or set up a different supplier.

-If you choose to live in a serviced apartment, generally speaking, it will come with utilities included as standard.
+If you choose to live in a serviced apartment in Belgium, generally speaking, it will come with utilities included as standard.
 Should you be planning a long-term rent, you’ll probably be able to find a cheaper deal yourself.
 However, changing providers may not be worth your while if you’re only staying short term.